Dibuji/alx-higher_level_programming/0x0A-python-inheritance/README.md

-README File for Inheritance Concept Project in Python
+README file for the python inheritance project